pctrainor/Group-4-ISYS-57103/README.md

 After fetching the results, the script prints them in a neatly formatted manner for review.
 Finally, it closes the database connection to ensure resources are released properly.

+ # Phillip Trainor's Queries

+This script connects to an SQLite database (`drone_data.db`) and retrieves various statistics related to drone flight operations.
+It performs the following key queries:

+1. **Pilot Statistics**:

+   - Retrieves the total number of unique pilots and the average hours logged by pilots from the `pilots` table.

+2. **Planned Route Coordinates**:

+   - Fetches route IDs, dynamically generated waypoint IDs, and the latitude/longitude of flight routes from the `routes` and `flight_plans` tables where `IsPlanned` is true.

+3. **Unique Drone Model Inventory**:
+   - Retrieves a count of each unique drone model from the `drones` table.

+The results are printed in a formatted output, and the database connection is closed after querying.